-Currently we operate 32 classes, comprising of four Foundation classes, five Year 1, Year 2, Year 3 and Year 4 classes, and eight Year 5/6 classes.
+In 2022 we are planning for 28 classes, comprising of 4 grades at each level from Prep - 6.
 Each year level has an allocated leading teacher as their Instructional Leader.
-Specialist programs include PE, Visual Art, Performing Arts, Intervention, Spanish and STEM.
+Specialist programs include PE, Visual Art, Performing Arts, Italian (LOTE) and STEM.

-In 2020, the number of students of an English as an Additional Language and Indigenous backgrounds continues to remain steady.
+In 2022, the number of students of an English as an Additional Language and Indigenous backgrounds continues to remain steady.
 The Student Family Occupation Index (SFO) is 0.6374 and the Student Family Occupation and Education Index (SFOE) is 0.5191.
 There continues to be a decrease in the number of families identified as disadvantaged, however, the social and emotional supports needed for our students has not lessened.
 The school works tremendously hard to support all students to have access to the education they deserve.